 Imagine for a moment that the federal government has just passed a sweeping set of new regulations that help protect patient data collected by healthcare facilities.
-In physical terms, those new regulations start as nothing but a few hundred (or thousand) pages of dense legalese.
+Those new regulations start as nothing but a few hundred (or thousand) pages of dense legalese in physical terms.
 But their implications come with massive consequences: if an institution fails to comply with these regulations, they can accrue heavy fines, be the subject of costly lawsuits, and even see their license to operate revoked.
-The situation is compounded further by the fact that regulated entities are often large and unwieldy and comprise many moving parts.
+The situation is compounded further because regulated entities are often large and unwieldy and comprise many moving parts.

 That’s where a compliance director comes in.
 It’s their responsibility to interpret the new regulations and put them in clear terms for their organization’s senior management.
-Furthermore, compliance directors need to design and implement internal policies which ensure that the organization is able to meet these new external requirements.
+Furthermore, compliance directors need to design and implement internal policies that ensure that they can meet these new external requirements.
 Finally, compliance directors are responsible for training staff on these internal policies and monitoring their effectiveness.
 A single mistake can be cataclysmic.

-But it’s also rewarded handsomely: according to Salary.com, an employment data aggregator, compliance directors working in healthcare earn an average of over $138,000 per year.
+But it’s also rewarded handsomely: according to Salary.com (2021), an employment data aggregator, compliance directors working in healthcare earn an average of over $144,000 per year.